MicrosoftDocs/Viva/Viva/learning/manage-catalog-access.md

 There are two types of permission sources:

-- **Catalog provider** indicates that the permissions are coming from the LMS and the user needs to go to the LMS to views details of the permission.
+- **Catalog provider** indicates that the permissions are coming from the LMS and you need to go to the LMS to views details of the permission.
 - **Viva Learning** indicates that the permissions are set in Viva Learning.
-Users can view, edit, or delete the permission by clicking the ellipses (**...**) next to it.
+You can view, edit, or delete the permission by clicking the ellipses (**...**) next to it.

 #### Add Permissions
-Users can click **Add permission** to create a new permission.
+You can click **Add permission** to create a new permission.

 ![Image of the highlighted Add permissions button.](../media/learning/catalog-access-permissions-2-add-permissions.png)

-Users can search and choose a maximum of 10 courses on which to apply permissions.
+You can search and choose a maximum of 10 courses on which to apply permissions.

 ![Image of a popup window that lists options for adding new permissions.](../media/learning/catalog-access-permissions-3-add-new-permissions.png)

-Users then need to choose which user groups can access the course.
+You then need to choose which user groups can access the course.
 Refer to the support documentation to learn more about [Microsoft 365 Groups](https://support.microsoft.com/en-us/office/learn-about-microsoft-365-groups-b565caa1-5c40-40ef-9915-60fdb2d97fa2).

 #### Permission Actions

 ![Image displaying the various actions users can perform with permissions, including view, edit, and delete.](../media/learning/catalog-access-permissions-4-permissions-actions.png)

-Users can perform the following actions:
+For learning objects with permissions created in Viva Learning, you have the following options.

 - **View** the user groups that have access to the learning object.
-This option is available only for learning objects with permissions created in Viva Learning.

-- **Search** for specific learning objects by its title.
-The results will display relevant learning objects and the permission status

 - **Edit** to add or remove user groups that can access the learning object.
-This option is available only for learning objects with permissions created in Viva Learning.

 - **Delete** to delete permissions created in Viva Learning.
 Once a permission is deleted, that learning object is accessible in Viva Learning by all users in the organization.